SFHAX The Workplace Community

 I was able to find a position at NUI Elizabethtown Gas as a staff engineer.
 My initial work was designing industrial and commercial metering and regulation stations, managing a cast iron replacement study, meter replacement, and reviewing environmental studies of former manufactured gas sites.
 At about this time personal computers became powerful enough that calculations that were impractical now became practical.
 For example, it became possible to calculate the flows and pressures within a limited piping network.
 Before this time, due to the computational complexity, it was educated guesswork solving problems of low pressure in the gas network or determining the size of pipes in a network to serve new customers.
 The company moved me into the planning department and assigned me the task of bringing computerized network modeling into the company.
 I did rewriting and enhancing much of the core updating and viewing software.

 The work we were doing with the conversion of paper utility pipeline records into electronic form, which is now called a geographic information system (GIS), was considered advanced and we had numerous visitors from utilities located not just in the United States but from other countries.
 They wanted to learn how we converted the utility divisions of NUI into GIS and how to use the GIS to generate electronic pipeline models for network analysis, maps and indexed map books.
 NUI, the parent of Elizabethtown Gas, spun our group off into a separate unregulated business.
 We built the business working with water utilities as well as gas utilities.
 Unfortunately NUI ran into financial difficulties caused by its expansion from gas utilities into trading and non-gas utility activities.
 Our unregulated group, while profitable, was too small in NUI's eyes to be worth selling so they decided to close it.
 My manager and I decided to form a company and acquire it.
 We were proceeding along this line, when Hatch Mott MacDonald, LLC, a large engineering consulting firm, made an offer for us to move the group into their firm.
-NUI agreed and the group is now part of Hatch Mott MacDonald.
+NUI agreed and the group moved to the international engineering firm Hatch Mott MacDonald now Mott MacDonald.

 I have also been active in the non-profit sector.
 In my early college days I was active in politics and become president of the Stevens Republican club.
 In my junior and senior years I moved away from being active in politics to writing a column for the Steven's student newspaper, The STUTE, called the Rights of Man as well as some feature articles.
 Later, when I was working for NUI Elizabethtown Gas, I became active in the county level Chamber of Commerce.
 I was appointed the Chairman of the Traffic and Transportation Committee.